Grottygrittybit67/constructionclass/README.md

 # constructionclass
-A python block class i did for fun.
+This is a Pythin class build i did for a solo project which uses some math in it feel free to use it.